neurogeriatricskiel/KielMAT/docs/examples/basic_01_load_Data.md

     Minutes of data: 18.33

-Now we can load the data into an `NGMTRecording` object.
+Now we can load the data into an `KMATRecording` object.
 For this we have to construct the channel information oursleves.
 We know that the data is sampled at 100 Hz and we have three channels: `x`, `y`, and `z`.
 For more information in the channel information, see the [BIDS standard](https://bids-specification.readthedocs.io/en/stable/modality-specific-files/motion.html#channels-description-_channelstsv).